-It is important to consider the total shareholder return, as well as the share price return, for any given stock.
+As well as measuring the share price return, investors should also consider the total shareholder return (TSR).
 The TSR incorporates the value of any spin-offs or discounted capital raisings, along with any dividends, based on the assumption that the dividends are reinvested.
-It's fair to say that the TSR gives a more complete picture for stocks that pay a dividend.
-As it happens, Landmark Bancorp's TSR for the last 5 years was 63%, which exceeds the share price return mentioned earlier.
+So for companies that pay a generous dividend, the TSR is often a lot higher than the share price return.
+As it happens, Landmark Bancorp's TSR for the last 3 years was -13%, which exceeds the share price return mentioned earlier.
 This is largely a result of its dividend payments!

 A Different Perspective